Raahim24/CompFinder-AI/README.md

     *   **Reason**: Chosen for its ability to quickly build interactive web applications with pure Python, allowing for rapid iteration and demonstration of the recommendation system.
     *   **Learning**: Streamlit's simplicity accelerated the deployment phase significantly.

-*(Please customize this section with your actual key decisions, challenges, and learnings.)*

 ## 🤝 Contributing